 An individual can make an annual gift of £3,000 IHT-free.
 This provides parents (and grandparents) with an opportunity to make tax-efficient gifts.

-Individuals can also make as many small gifts of £250 a person as they like per tax year.
+Individuals can also make as many small gifts of £250 per person as they like per tax year.
 This provides the opportunity of gifting £250 to each child or grandchild each and every tax year IHT-free.

 Regular gifts from disposable income may also be made IHT-free.
 Great care however needs to be taken to ensure that the gifts are habitual in nature and are out of income which is in excess of regular expenditure.
 This is a complex area and advice should be sought.